animal-tree/Writing-stuff/Stuff15-Ongoing.md

 $\langle B \vert (B \in \Omega) \sim \mathbf{P}(B \in \Omega) \rangle$,

 though to define it as such would contradict that definition since a random variable set encompassing all random variables would have to be contained within itself, making the definition self-referentially undefined.
 This would be analogous to defining a word in a dictionary by some other words plus itself.
-Perhaps contextually useful to make some inferences about its meaning based on the other words but ultimately meaningless since any reference to itself within the definition would point back to a non-converging turtles-all-the-way-down recursion of itself.
-Furthermore, something about Gödel's incompleteness theorem.
+Turtles-all-the-way-down is distinct from cyclicality.
+Gödel's theorem pertains to this.
+It says within a self-referential proof, [to be continued...]

-Random variables may be also expressed as random variables relating other random variables, such as $\mathbf{P}(x > y)$.
+---

 By defining philosophy as a random variable set, we permit the question, "What is a random variable?" even as the set is defined as one of all random variables.
 Random variables include probability distributions, but what else might they include?
 That philosophical question remains a part of this recursive set non-definition.